Road course ringer: Wins

 Dan Gurney won five NASCAR races as a ringer, while also succeeding in Formula One.
-The last win by a road course ringer in a NASCAR Cup race was by Mark Donohue in 1973 in a Penske Racing AMC Matador in the Motor Trend 500 at Riverside.
+Mark Donohue won the 1973 Motor Trend 500 at Riverside in a Penske Racing AMC Matador.

 Ringers Fellows, Said, and Pruett had combined for 13 Top 10 finishes in their 35 career road course starts (as of 2007).
 Said has the only two poles by a road course ringer, but only one was in a road course race.
 Said qualified on the pole for the 2003 Dodge/Save Mart 350 at Sears Point Raceway and almost won the pole for the 2007 Pepsi 400 at Daytona International Speedway, when rain cancelled the conclusion of the trials while Said was on the pole.
 Due to Said not being in the top 43 in points, which is how NASCAR determines the starting lineup in the event rain washes out qualifying, he wound up not making the field and missed the race.
 Boris Said later won a Nationwide Series race in Circuit Gilles Villeneuve in Montreal, Quebec in August 2010.

 Ron Fellows has won the most races by road ringers, winning in the NASCAR Camping World Truck Series and the NASCAR Xfinity Series mostly at Watkins Glen and once in Montreal.
 He almost won four Cup series races, finishing second at the Glen in 1999 and 2004, and dominating at Sonoma in 2001 with NEMCO and 2003 with DEI.

-Most recently, A. J. Allmendinger won as a ringer in the Cup Series for Kaulig Racing in the inaugural 2021 Verizon 200 at the Brickyard.
+A. J. Allmendinger won as a ringer in the Cup Series for Kaulig Racing in the inaugural 2021 Verizon 200 at the Brickyard.

+Most recently, 3 time Supercars champion Shane van Gisbergen, won as a ringer in his NASCAR Cup debut.
+He won the inaugural 2023 Grant Park 220 street course race at the Chicago Street Course, driving the "Project91" car for Trackhouse Racing.
+Trackhouse's Project91 program was designed to invite international road course ringers to the Cup Series, taking advantage of the Next Gen car's improvement for road course racing.